Themes:Guilt & ConscienceSupernaturalAppearance vs RealityFate vs Free Will

 AO2

 This soliloquy marks Macbeth's regression from loyal soldier to potential murderer.
-His conscience is still active — the hallucination represents his mind's desperate attempt to process the moral enormity (extreme wickedness) of what he is about to do.
+His conscience is still active — the hallucination represents his mind's desperate attempt to process the moral enormity of what he is about to do.
 He has not yet crossed the line, making this the last moment where he could turn back.

 Key Words